ibm-cloud-docs/databases-for-elasticsearch/howto-upgrading.md

 {: #upgrading-ui}
 {: ui}

-You can upgrade to a new version when [restoring a backup](/docs/databases-for-elasticsearch?topic=databases-for-elasticsearch-dashboard-backups&interface=ui#restore-backup) from the _Backups_ tab of your _Deployment Overview_.
-Clicking **Restore** on a backup brings up a dialog box where you can change some options for the new deployment.
-One of them is the database version, which is auto-populated with the versions available for you to upgrade to.
-Select a version and click **Restore** to start the provision and restore process.

 To upgrade from Elasticsearch 7.9/7.10 to version 7.17, you must change your plan from Standard to Enterprise.
-Change your plan by clicking *Restore* on the Provisioning page on the backup you want to restore, then select 7.17 from the dropdown menu.
+Change your plan by clicking *Restore* on the Provisioning page on the backup that you want to restore, then select 7.17 from the dropdown.
 {: important}

+Upgrade to a new version when [restoring a backup](/docs/databases-for-elasticsearch?topic=databases-for-elasticsearch-dashboard-backups&interface=ui#restore-backup) from the **Backups** tab of your *Deployment Overview*.
+Click **Restore** on a backup.
+This brings up a dialog box where you can change some options for the new deployment.
+One of the options is the Database Version, which is auto-populated with the versions available to you.
+Select a version and click **Restore** to start the provision and restore process.

 ## Upgrading through the CLI
 {: #upgrading-cli}
 {: cli}

+To upgrade from Elasticsearch 7.9/7.10 to version 7.17, you must change your plan from Standard to Enterprise.
+Change your plan by clicking **Restore** on the Provisioning page on the backup that you want to restore, then select 7.17 from the dropdown menu.
+{: important}

 When you upgrade and restore from backup through the {{site.data.keyword.cloud_notm}} CLI, use the provisioning command from the resource controller.
 ```sh
 ibmcloud resource service-instance-create <service-name> <service-id> <service-plan-id> <region>
 ```
+{: pre}

 The parameters `service-name`, `service-id`, `service-plan-id`, and `region` are all required.
 You also supply the `-p` with the version and backup ID parameters in a JSON object.
 The new deployment is automatically sized with the same disk and memory as the source deployment at the time of the backup.

 ```sh